 Recently, Allison BrckaLorenz, FSSE Project Manager and Research Analyst; Bridget Yuhas, FSSE Project Associate; and Sarah Hurtado, NSSE Institute Project Associate, presented a webinar on how FSSE demographic data can be used in campus-level research.
 It first discussed the importance of looking within user institutions to research faculty practices and examine faculty perceptions of the student experience.
 Next, it provided an overview of the FSSE […]

 Allison BrckaLorenz and Jessica Harris – Very little is known about the engagement of students from mixed racial heritage (students whose parents are of two or more different races or ethnic backgrounds).
 Previous research indicates that mixed-race students experience their race differently than their monoracial peers and that race has a significant impact on college student experiences.
-Therefore, we investigated the engagement of students from […]
+Therefore, in a recently-published article in the Journal […]

 Angie Miller — A recently published study used NSSE data to explore how first-year student participation in high-impact practices (HIPs) contributes to sense of belonging.
 Data from a subsample of students at 44 institutions suggested two distinct facets of sense of belonging: peer belonging and institutional acceptance.
 While analyses showed some gaps in belonging for traditionally disadvantaged populations, overall results indicated positive associations between sense […]